SLAC National Accelerator Laboratory: LCLS-II

 The LCLS-II project is to provide a major upgrade to LCLS by adding two new X-ray laser beams.
 The new system will utilize the 500 m of existing tunnel to add a new superconducting accelerator at 4 GeV and two new sets of undulators that will increase the available energy range of LCLS.
 The advancement from the discoveries using this new capabilities may include new drugs, next-generation computers, and new materials.

 FACET

 In 2012, the first two-thirds (~2 km) of the original SLAC LINAC were recommissioned for a new user facility, the Facility for Advanced Accelerator Experimental Tests (FACET).
 This facility was capable of delivering 20 GeV, 3 nC electron (and positron) beams with short bunch lengths and small spot sizes, ideal for beam-driven plasma acceleration studies.
 The facility ended operations in 2016 for the constructions of LCLS-II which will occupy the first third of the SLAC LINAC.
 The FACET-II project will re-establish electron and positron beams in the middle third of the LINAC for the continuation of beam-driven plasma acceleration studies in 2019.

 NLCTA

-The Next Linear Collider Test Accelerator (NLCTA) is a 60-120 MeV high-brightness electron beam linear accelerator used for experiments on advanced beam manipulation and acceleration techniques.
-It is located at SLAC's end station B. A list of relevant research publications can be viewed here.
+The Next Linear Collider Test Accelerator (NLCTA) is a 60–120 MeV high-brightness electron beam linear accelerator used for experiments on advanced beam manipulation and acceleration techniques.
+It is located at SLAC's end station B.